vrypan/DataChain/Whitepaper (Work in Progress).md

 ## Onchain Events

-Miners listen for specific onchain events such as events emitted by the Identity smart contract (user registration, user public key addition/removal), or the Staking contract (new stake, stake removed).
+Miners listen for specific onchain events such as events emitted by the Identity smart contract (user registration, user public key addition/removal), or the Staking smart contract (new stake, stake removed).

 Miners encapsulate these events as special messages of type `OnchainEvent`.
 A detailed description and message specification of `OnchainEvent` messages will be added to this section later.